 However, there are some provisions to protect employers as well.
 For example, organizations are not required to rehire a returning service member if it creates undue hardship on the employer or if the nature of the employment was short term rather than long term.

-If you have any questions, your unit's Servicing Judge Advocate would be the best place to start getting them answered.
+If you have any questions, your unit's servicing Judge Advocate would be the best place to start getting them answered.

 Getting an education while serving in the National Guard

-On top of their other obligations, some National Guard service members choose to attend college or trade school while serving part-time.
+On top of their other obligations, some National Guard service members choose to attend college or trade school while serving part time.
 This can add additional conflicts, especially for those who are called to active duty in the middle of an academic semester.

 Some schools offer a full or partial tuition refund for students who withdraw from their courses after being called to active duty.
 Review your school's policies and discuss your military obligations with your instructors so you'll be prepared for any possibilities.